 Grain Farmers of Ontario supports the need to protect and restore the ecological health of the Great Lakes and is committed to being a part of the solution to ensuring the Great Lakes remain “drinkable, swimmable and fishable.”
 We recognize the importance of environmental stewardship and our role in ensuring the proper use of fertilizer and that is why we have partnered with the Ontario government, the Canadian Fertilizer Institute and the Ontario Agri-Business Association on introducing a Memorandum of Cooperation (MOC) on 4R Nutrient Stewardship.
 The MOC will look at a voluntary program to increase the efficient use of fertilizer and contribute to the goals of the Water Quality Agreement.

-Read Grain Farmers of Ontario's Great Lakes Protection Act.
+Read Grain Farmers of Ontario's comments on the Great Lakes Protection Act.